 Aboriginal History of Australia

 Aboriginal people have lived in Australia for at least 60,000 years, arriving by boat from south Asia at about that time, or possibly earlier.
-By 35,000 BP to 25,000 BP ancestral Aborigines had occupied all major environmental zones of Sahul (Greater Australia), from the large islands off the northeastern coast of Papua New Guinea in the equatorial region, to the southernmost part of Tasmania.
+By 35,000 BP to 25,000 BP ancestral Aboriginal People had occupied all major environmental zones of Sahul (Greater Australia), from the large islands off the northeastern coast of Papua New Guinea in the equatorial region, to the southernmost part of Tasmania.
 The only exceptions appear to have been the north Queensland rainforest, the dunefield deserts of the arid zone, and small offshore islands, where evidence of regular or permanent occupation dates from the mid- to late Holocene (Habgood & Franklin, 2008).

-The Aborigines were believed by some of those Europeans to be at best, like children, who needed to be protected from themselves as well as everyone else.
+The Aboriginal People were believed by some of those Europeans to be at best, like children, who needed to be protected from themselves as well as everyone else.
 Others regarded them as sub-human, so there was no problem treating them as though they were animals, especially when colonisation got under way and colonists wanted to take over their hunting territory for raising cattle and sheep, or farming.
 They were mostly tolerated as long as they didn't try to stop pastoralists taking their land, when they got in the way, they were often treated like animals that ate the colonists' crops or killed their cattle for food.

 It has since been realised that they did indeed farm the land, even the parts that were unusable by the colonists, and for a very long time.
 It has been called fire-stick farming.
 During their long period of occupation they developed a system of burning off limited areas at certain times of the year, that encouraged the grass growth, that supported the animals they hunted.
 So while they lived by hunting, over large parts of the continent it was in effect managed hunting.
 In fact, they were possibly the first farmers.
 See The Biggest Estate on Earth.

-Another way the Aborigines, especially in the driest areas of the inland, adapted to the very arid conditions was neighbouring groups often allowed each other to hunt in their territory when their neighbour's territory was more affected by drought, which occurs at unpredictable times and for varying lengths of time.
+Another way the Aboriginal People, especially in the driest areas of the inland, adapted to the very arid conditions was neighbouring groups often allowed each other to hunt in their territory when their neighbour's territory was more affected by drought, which occurs at unpredictable times and for varying lengths of time.